-The Nowak Society is a 501(c)(3) tax-exempt non-profit whose mission is to support people and communities in developing safe, informed, empowering relationships with self, others, and the medicines and drugs we interact with.
+The Nowak Society is a 501(c)(3) tax-exempt non-profit whose mission is to connect and organize psychedelic communities, and give voice to the important values and pressing issues of the psychedelic movement.

 Our work is guided by commitment to the following values: